Heuristics for $p$-class towers of imaginary quadratic fields, with an Appendix by Jonathan Blackhurst: Index-p-Abelianization-Data (IPAD)

 (13) $\mathrm{IPAD} \ [ [3,9] ; [3,3,3,3] [3,27]^3 ]$ has measure $128/6561 \approx 0.0195$;

 (14) $\mathrm{IPAD} \ [ [3,9] ; [3,9,27] [3,27]^3 ]$ has measure $1024/59049 \approx 0.0173$.

 \end{theorem}

+\begin{proof} First, note that we checked that all the groups below whose measures were needed in this computation, satisfy KIP.

-\begin{proof} First, note that the abelianizations of $G_1, G_2, G_3$ are $[3,3], [3,9], [9,9]$ respectively.
+Next, note that the abelianizations of $G_1, G_2, G_3$ are $[3,3], [3,9], [9,9]$ respectively.
 It follows that any IPAD with first entry $[3,3]$ has to come from descendants of $G_1$, and moreover that the first entry is settled, and so every descendant of $G_1$ has abelianization $[3,3]$.

 Thus, for all the cases above starting with $[3,3]$, we focus on descendants of $G_1$.
 By O'Brien we compute that $G_1$ has $11$ children.
-Of these, $7$ have difference between $p$-multiplicator rank and nuclear rank at most $2$ (in fact exactly $2$) and all of these turn out to have a Schur automorphism.
+Of these, $7$ have difference between $p$-multiplicator rank and nuclear rank at most $2$ (in fact exactly $2$) and all of these turn out to have a GI-automorphism.
 Call them $H_1, \dots, H_7$ in the order produced by O'Brien's algorithm as implemented in \magma (Ver.
 2.16).

 Of these, $H_3$ and $H_5$ are terminal and so are Schur $\sigma$-groups.
 In the standard database they are SmallGroup(243,5) and SmallGroup(243,7) respectively.
 Their IPADs are those on lines (1) and (4) above.
 We compute that $\Meas(H_3) = 128/729$ and $\Meas(H_5) = 64/729$.
-(1) and (4) follow by establishing that none of the Schur $\sigma$ descendants of the other $H_i$ have these IPADs.
+(1) and (4) follow by establishing that none of the Schur descendants of the other $H_i$ have these IPADs.
 This also shows that these groups are determined by their IPADs.
+Note that the latter fact for SmallGroup(243,5) is already observed in \cite{BB}[Prop.~3.1 and Cor.~3.3].

 Of the other IPADs, only $\mathrm{IPAD}(H_4) \leq \mathrm{IPAD}(H_3)$ (in fact equal).
 The Schur child of $H_4$ has IPAD including $[9,9]$ and so does not contribute to (1).
 As for (4), we need to consider $H_1$, which has the same IPAD as $H_5$.
 Only one child of $H_1$, however, is Schur and its IPAD includes a $[9,9]$ and so cannot contribute to (4).
 Thus, (1) and (4) are complete.